 If you’re worried about the effects of breathing in fine air particles, that’s another reason to choose a MERV 11 air filter over a MERV 8 air filter.
 Fine air particles are 2.5 microns and smaller.
 At that size, the air particles can get into lung tissue and enter the bloodstream.
 MERV 11 air filters can filter out a large percentage of fine particles, but a MERV 8 air filter can’t.

-What is the Difference Between Merv 8 and Merv 11 Filters?
+What is the Difference Between MERV 11 vs MERV 8 Air Filters?

 MERV Ratings Chart